Thoughts on the Inadequacy of Words

 Corsican general and erstwhile emperor of France, Napoleon Bonaparte

-In his rather cynical estimation of the significance of history, the famed Corsican general and erstwhile emperor of France, Napoleon, appears to suggest that history is, ultimately, no more than a subjective cultural narrative, as opposed to objective scientific facts.
-They are narratives that have been and continue to be perpetuated by certain interested parties for whatever reason, more than likely, political in nature.
+In his rather cynical estimation of the significance of history, the famed Corsican general and former emperor of France, Napoleon, appears to suggest that history is ultimately no more than a subjective cultural narrative rather than objective scientific facts.
+They are narratives that have been and continue to be perpetuated by certain interested parties for some reason – more than likely, political in nature.
 The circumstances from which history arises and is recorded certainly suggest that this may be the case.

 In the study of literature, there is the concept of the “space between words” – of what is left unsaid or unspoken in any verbal communication.
 It is the realm of subtext and the connotative meanings of words – to “reading between the lines” – the missing details, the omissions, the overlooked substance or filler material in between the printed, legible text.
 Why are certain details omitted from any given text while others are included?
 Do the inclusions and omissions change the tenor of the text?
 Do they subtly – or dramatically – modify the meaning of the text?
 Do they adjust one’s concept of reality as perceived through the lens of the text in question?